 16. Should I Slow, Medium, Or High Fire My Pottery?

 Slow fire is the way to go.
 Medium fire is the most popular and works fine with most clays and glazes.
-You can high fire, but it is not recommended.
+You can high-fire, but it is not recommended.
 It does not allow time for your glaze to cure.
 Only high fire if you are working with glass alone.
-I would recommend doing a slow bisque fire because it will ensure all the organic mineral is burned off and causes fewer problems in the glaze fire.
+I would recommend doing a slow bisque fire to ensure all the organic mineral is burned off and causes fewer problems in the glaze fire.
 Then you can go ahead and glaze fire on medium or slow if you like.

 17. Do I Have to Use Kiln Wash?

-I also have an article you can read on Protecting Your Kiln Shelves From Melting Glaze.
+I also have an article on Protecting Your Kiln Shelves From Melting Glaze.